alexharri/website/posts/webgl-gradients.md

 float curve_y = Y + sin((x + u_time * S) * W) * A;
 ```

-Since <Gl>u_time</Gl> is the elapsed time in seconds, an $S$ value of $25$ causes the wave to move 25 pixels to the left per second.
 I'll let you vary $S$ to see the effect:

 <WebGLShader fragmentShader="wave_animated" height={150} width={150} />

-We've got a moving wave -- awesome!

 ### Applying a gradient to the wave